KetherineWang/startup/notes.md

     - Step 2: Copying Distribution Package
         - The script then uses scp (secure copy) to copy the distribution package to the target server.
             - `scp -r -i "$key" * ubuntu@$hostname:services/$service/public`: This copies all files (`*`) from the current directory on the local machine to the `public` directory of the service on the remote server.

+# Startup HTML Deliverable
+- In HTML, the `<input>` tag is used for creating interactive fields where users can enter data.
+For example, text fields, checkboxes, radio buttons, and submit buttons are all created using the `<input>` tag.
+- On the other hand, the `<p>` tag is used for defining paragraphs of text.
+It is a block-level element that represents a block of text that can be styled with CSS to change its appearance.
+- The `id` attribute is for singular, and the `class` attribute is for broad.
+- The `target="_blank"` attribute in an `<a>` (anchor) tag specifies that the linked document (the href URL) should open in a new tab or window rather than in the current frame or window.
+This is commonly used when the website designer wants to keep their website open in the user's browser while also directing them to an external site or resource.